theVolary/feather/featherdoc/docs/communication.md

        *      targetClient:   Object,   //the client that has just accepted the invitation
        *      groupName:      String    //the name of the group
        *    }
-       *
-       * @param {Function} cb - The callback function to invoke to either pass the invitation on, or prevent it */
+       */
       invitationAccepted: function(args, cb) {
+        feather.logger.info("An invitation has been accepted for the group '" + args.groupName + "'");
       },

       /**
-       * The 'invitationDeclined' handler...
+       * The 'invitationDeclined' handler is invoked any time an invitation has been declined.
+This is an
+       * informational hook which you can handle for logging or other logic-branching purposes.
+There is no
+       * callback function to call for this one as we are not supporting the interruption
+       * of this event.
+The intent to invite and to decline has already been declared by both parties,
+       * therefore to prevent propagation at this point would only serve to confuse.
        *
        * @param {Object} args
        *    {
        *      sourceClient:   Object,   //the client that originated the invitation
-       *      targetClient:   Object    //the client being invited to join the group
+       *      targetClient:   Object,   //the client that has just declined the invitation
-       *      groupName:      String,   //the name of the group
+       *      groupName:      String    //the name of the group
        *    }
-       *
-       * @param {Function} cb - The callback function to invoke to either pass the invitation on, or prevent it */
+       */
       invitationDeclined: function(args, cb) {
+        feather.logger.info("An invitation has been declined for the group '" + args.groupName + "'");
       }
     });